desmccarter/ladywood/README.md

 }
 ```

-#### Generating Page classes
+#### Advantages os NEO PageFactory

-Note the difference between the two page implementations.
+Note the difference between the the standard PageFactory and NEO PageFactory test implementations:

-##### All page elements have methods implemented for them
+##### All Google Search page web elements have methods implemented for them

-**All** elements found on the Google Search page have methods generated (*Q* represents the text box, *ImFeelingLucky* represents the *I'm Feeling Lucky* button (which renders the first page found in its search) and *GoogleSearch* represents the *standard Google Search*.
+**All elements found on the Google Search page have methods generated** (*Q* represents the search *text box*, *ImFeelingLucky* represents the *I'm Feeling Lucky button* (which renders the first page found in its search) and *GoogleSearch* represents the *standard Google Search button*.

-> This becomes much more useful when testing against pages containing much more elements than Google Search.
+This is a simple example but the efficiency is more predominant for pages *richer* in web elements.

 ##### Webdriver initialisation/setup implied